Cover image for blog post about Sattitla Highlands National Monument

 After exploring the breathtaking landscapes and rich cultural history of Sáttítla Highlands National Monument, why not extend your trip and discover more of what Northern California has to offer?
 Here are some nearby adventures that pair perfectly with a visit to this national monument:

-• Shasta-Trinity National Forest: With over 2 million acres of pristine wilderness, this national forest offers endless opportunities for outdoor recreation.
+• Shasta-Trinity National Forest: With over 2 million acres of pristine wilderness, it offers endless opportunities for outdoor recreation.
 From hiking and camping to fishing and boating, there’s something for everyone in this diverse landscape.

 • Whiskeytown National Recreation Area: Located just 45 minutes from Sáttítla Highlands, this national recreation area is a paradise for water activities.
 Spend the day swimming, kayaking, or paddleboarding on Whiskeytown Lake before exploring scenic hiking trails through the beautiful mountains.